KennethTrecy/chearmyp_token/reference.md

 ## Simplex
 Suffix: `|` then, new line or tabs or end-of-file These basic concepts cannot include other concepts, yet they can attach them.

+## Complex
+Suffix: new line or tabs or end-of-file
+These can contain other kinds of concepts by placing them to the next line with indention using a tab.